 This device family features a multiSPI digital interface that allows the host controller to operate at slower SCLK speeds and still achieve the required throughput and response time.
-The multiSPI digital interface module offers two options to reduce the SCLK speed required for data transfer:
+The multiSPI digital interface module offers three options to reduce the SCLK speed required for data transfer:

-- Increase the width of the output data bus. - Enable double data rate (DDR) transfer.
+- · Increase the width of the output data bus. - Enable double data rate (DDR) transfer. - Extended data transfer window, as shown in Figure 48.

-These two options can be combined to achieve further reduction in SCLK speed.
+These three options can be combined to achieve further reduction in SCLK speed.